 To summarize the effects on willingness to play, we estimate a tobit regression, with willingness to pay coded as: (i) the midpoint between X and Y when the participant said they were not willing to play for Rs.
 X, but willing to play for Rs.
-Y, asked in the subsequent question, (ii) censored at Rs.
-80 when the participant said they were willing to play for the highest price (here we have a lower bound on willingness to pay), and (iii) censored at Rs. -200 when the participant said they were not willing to play for the most negative price (here we have a lower bound on willingness to accept).
+Y, asked in the subsequent question, (ii)

-&lt;sup>30Note that our demand curves are downward-sloping by construction, as we lowered the price with each question, and stopped asking further questions whenever the participant said they would attend the event.
+30. Note that our demand curves are downward-sloping by construction, as we lowered the price with each question, and stopped asking further questions whenever the participant said they would attend the event.

-&lt;sup>31Though the comparison of demand curves is unconditional, i.e., not strata-adjusted, the conditional differences are similar, given that the probability of being assigned to the camps is similar across the randomization strata.
+31. Though the comparison of demand curves is unconditional, i.e. not strata-adjusted, the conditional differences are similar, given that the probability of being assigned to the camps is similar across the randomization strata.